larssnip/micropan/Readme.md

 -   Some pairs are identical, and most of these are self-alignments.
 All proteins are identical (`Distance` is 0.0) to themselves.
 -   Many distance are large, close to 1.0.
 We could have lowered the E-value threshold in `bDist()` to eliminate many of these right away.

-The distances below 0.75 are the ones we are most interested in.
+The distances below 0.75 are the ones we are interested in this time.
 In order to cluster we need to set some distance threshold somewhere, and from this histogram a value of 0.75 seems like a good start.
 This is a rather large threshold, and we should be prepared to use a smaller value if this results in very few and very large clusters.

 For huge data sets
 ------------------